Neil Gorsuch's sales pitch: I'm my own judge

 He stressed on several occasions that he is independent from the President who has appointed him, that as a judge he "doesn't give a whit" about politics, and that he treats his plaintiffs fairly.

 Sitting at a small table, he turned to listen to each senator as they spoke, hour after hour, carefully writing notes before launching into his replies.
-The questions -- even on hot button issues such as abortion, the travel ban and controversial Supreme Court opinions -- never rattled him.
+The questions -- even on hot-button issues such as abortion, the travel ban and controversial Supreme Court opinions -- never rattled him.
 He showed command of the law and pushed back if a senator tried to cut his answer short.

 At times he showed glimpses of his personality, revealing a favorite book ("The Hitchhikers Guide to the Galaxy"), relating stories of rodeos in Colorado, and more than once exclaiming "oh goodness" when he disagreed with a question.